-- a) Primary Growth Areas: - (i) are identified on Schedule B-1: Growth Framework, of this Plan and are generally located within areas identified in the Urban Structure within the Mixed Use Intensification Areas as Urban Centres and Mobility Hubs MTSA Special Planning Areas, as identified on Schedule B: Urban Structure, of this Plan, with some exceptions. - (ii) shall be recognized as a distinct area within the City's Urban Area accommodating the majority of the city's forecasted growth over the planning horizon of this Plan and beyond, and consequently will experience the greatest degree of change;
+Strategic Growth Areas and are identified on Schedule B-1: Growth Framework, of this Plan. and are These areas are generally located within areas identified in the City's Urban Structure of within the Mixed Use Intensification Areas as Urban Centres and Protected Major Transit Station Areas Special Planning Areas, as identified on Schedule B: Urban Structure, of this Plan, with some exceptions. - (ii) shall be recognized as a distinct area within the City's Urban Area accommodating the majority of the city's forecasted growth over the planning horizon of this Plan and beyond, and consequently will

-- (iii) shall be regarded as the most appropriate and predominant location for new tall buildings in accordance with the underlying land use designations, or the land use policies of an area-specific plan; - (iv) shall be identified as priority locations for City-initiated area-specific planning and for investments in transit as well as other types of infrastructure and public service facilities, including parks to support population and employment growth; and - (v) shall support the frequent transit corridors and accommodate development that is compact, mixed use, and pedestrian-oriented in nature. - b) Primary Growth Areas shall be a priority for Provincial, Regional and City investment in new or upgraded infrastructure and/or public service facilities which may be required to facilitate intensification including, but not limited to, the following: - (i) water/wastewater capacity; - (ii) investments in the Province's Priority Transit Corridors, frequent transit corridors and the investigation of the development of a higher order transit line such as dedicated lane rapid transit options, if warranted; - (iii) public service facilities, including parks; - (iv) other infrastructure, including but not limited to, hydro infrastructure; and - (v) public realm improvements or other capital priorities. - c) Where an area-specific plan has been approved, the more specific land use policies shall apply. - d) Primary Growth Areas are also subject to the policies of Subsection 7.3.2(1) of this Plan.
+- experience the greatest degree of change; - (iii) shall be regarded as the most appropriate and predominant location for new tall buildings in accordance with the underlying land use designations, or the land use policies of an area-specific plan; - (iv) shall be identified as priority locations for City-initiated area-specific planning and for investments in transit as well as other types of infrastructure and public service facilities, including parks to support population and employment growth; and - (v) shall support the frequent transit corridors and accommodate development that is compact, mixed use, and pedestrian-oriented in nature. - b) Primary Growth Areas shall be a priority for Provincial, Regional and City investment in new or upgraded infrastructure and/or public service facilities which may be required to facilitate intensification including, but not limited to, the following: - (i) water/wastewater capacity; - (ii) investments in the Province's Priority Transit Corridors, frequent transit corridors and the investigation of the development of a higher order transit line such as dedicated lane rapid transit options, if warranted; - (iii) public service facilities, including parks; - (iv) other infrastructure, including but not limited to, hydro infrastructure; and - (v) public realm improvements or other capital priorities. - c) Where an area-specific plan has been approved, the more specific land use policies shall apply. - d) Primary Growth Areas are also subject to the policies of Subsection 7.3.2(1) of this Plan.